Hypatia of Alexandria

 by Brother Gerald del Campo

-Even though she taught many prominent Christians, and she was greatly admired by many monks, some Christians of the time began to associate her with paganism because of her extraordinarily intelligence.
-She was soon to become the focus for riots involving Christians and non-Christians alike.
+Hypatia taught many prominent Christians, and she was greatly admired by many monks.
+Even so, some Christians of the time began to associate her with paganism because of her extraordinarily intelligence.
+Hypatia was soon to become the focus for riots involving Christians and non-Christians alike.

 In 412, Cyril, a fanatical Christian became the patriarch of Alexandria.
 Church and State were about to have a bitter battle that would ultimately end in no less a crime than the murder of Hypatia, and the eventual demise of Alexandria as an enlightened city.
 Cyril (Later Saint Cyril, ironically) began the persecution of scholars in the city.

 Feeling threatened by her superior intellect, a band of fanatical Christian monks seized Hypatia on her way home.
 She was dragged by a carriage and taken to a church called Caesareum.
 There, at the church, she was stripped naked, tortured and dismembered.
 She was then taken piece by piece to a place called Cinaron, there to be burnt.

 Other than the references to the titles of her work made by other contemporaries, nothing remains of Hypatia’s work.
 Some of her developments were a water distilling device, an instrument for measuring water levels, an astrolabe, and a hydrometer to weigh the specific gravity of fluids.